Rehabilitative Therapies at WEC

 Salt Therapy

-Halotherapy, also known as dry salt therapy, is derived from the age-old practice of dry salt cave therapy.
-It involves the aerosolization of high quality finely ground salt particles into a specially built low humidity-controlled room.
-While a new therapy in veterinary medicine, scientific evidence is limited to reports in people.
-Early reports in horses have claimed a myriad of benefits for conditions as including COPD, equine asthma, sinusitis, scratches, and bacterial and fungal skin infections.
-For treatment, the horse simply stands in the halogenated room for 20-30 minutes 2-3 times per week.
+Halotherapy, or dry salt therapy, involves aerosolizing finely ground salt particles into a controlled low-humidity room.
+Although new in veterinary medicine, early reports in horses suggest benefits for conditions like COPD, equine asthma, sinusitis, scratches, and bacterial and fungal skin infections.
+Horses stand in the salt room for 20-30 minutes, 2-3 times a week.

-Respiratory conditions such as equine asthma, allergies, exercise-induced pulmonary hemorrhage (“bleeders”) and other airway conditions.
+· Respiratory conditions: equine asthma, allergies, exercise-induced pulmonary hemorrhage (“bleeders”), and other airway issues.

 University of Florida